BrightLocal/ubuntu-server-zfsbootmenu/README.md

     cd ~/ubuntu-server-zfsbootmenu
     chmod +x ubuntu_server_root_zfs.sh

-Edit the hostname variable in the ubuntu_server_root_zfs.sh file.
-You may also need to adjust the number of disks value or zraid type.
+Edit the hostname variable in the ubuntu_server_root_zfs.sh file, and set the number of disks value.
+You may also need to adjust the zraid type, default is raidz2 (double parity, akin to RAID6).

 	nano ubuntu_server_root_zfs.sh